dmpop/konbini/README.md

 - **Geotag by city** geotags the selected photo by obtaining and writing geographical coordinates of the specified city.
 - **Show on map** shows the position of the currently selected geotagged photo on Openstreetmap.
-- **Resize** resized the currently selected image and reduces its quality.
+- **Resize** resizes the currently selected image and reduces its quality.
 - **Rename (lower case)** renames photos using the jhead tool and change the file extension to lowercase.
 The tool renames photos using the _YYYYMMDD-hhmmss_ format (for example, _19701101-115530_).
 - **Rename (UPPER CASE)** renames photos using the jhead tool and change the file extension to uppercase.
 The tool renames photos using the _YYYYMMDD-hhmmss_ format (for example, _19701101-115530_).
 - **Recompress** recompresses photos using the _jpeg-recompress_ tool.
 - **RAW to JPG** converts currently selected RAW file to the JPG format.
 - **Remove EXIF** removes all EXIF metadata from the currently selected photo.
-- **Shutter count** extract the shutter count from the currently selected JPEG file.
+- **Shutter count** extracts the shutter count from the currently selected JPEG file.
+- **Share** shares the currently selected image on port 8000 using Python's built-in web server.

 ## Installation